-GROSS TONNAGE or GT means the tonnage determined under § 69.57.
-Gross tonnage is a measure of the overall size of a vessel.
+GROSS TONNAGE or GT means the tonnage determined under § 69.57, and is sometimes referred to as Gross Tonnage, International Tonnage Convention (GT ITC).
+Gross tonnage is a measure of the overall size of a vessel

 LEAST MOLDED DEPTH (D{lm}) means the vertical distance between: 1) the top of the flat plate keel (or equivalent) at the lowest point along its length; and 2) the horizontal line that is tangent to the underside of the upper deck at the vessel's side at the lowest point along the upper deck's length.
 For the purposes of this definition, the vessel is considered to be trimmed on a waterline parallel to the design waterline.